OuhscBbmc/RedcapExamplesAndPatterns/DocumentationGlobal/ResourcesInstallation.md

 * **[GitHub for Eclipse](http://eclipse.github.com/)** is something I discourage for a beginner, and I strongly recommend you start with RStudio (and [GitHub Client](http://windows.github.com/) or the git capabilities within RStudio) for a few months before you even consider Eclipse.
 It's included in this list for the sake of completeness.
 When installing EGit plug-in, ignore eclipse site and check out this youtube video:http://www.youtube.com/watch?v=I7fbCE5nWPU.
 * **[Color Oracle](http://colororacle.org/)** simulates the three most common types of color blindness.
 If you have produce a color graph in a report you develop, check it with Color Oracle (or ask someone else too).
 If it's already installed, it takes less than 10 second to check it against all three types of color blindness.
 If it's not installed, extra work may be necessary if Java isn't already installed.
 When you download the zip, extract the `ColorOracle.exe` program where you like. {added Sept 2012}
 * **[pandoc](http://johnmacfarlane.net/pandoc/)** converts files from one markup format into another.
 We'll possibly use this to create tables in MS Word (for article submissions). {added Sept 2012}
-* **Ubuntu** desktop 17.04 required these debian packages to be installed before the R packages.
+* **Ubuntu** desktop 17.04 follows [these instructions](https://askubuntu.com/a/862520/153921) for the R and RStudio and required these debian packages to be installed before the R packages.

     ```sh
     # Git